sefinek24/Stella-Mod-Resources/README.md

 ## 📑 License
-Getting acquainted with the license is essential.
-It's crucial to thoroughly understand its terms and conditions.

-Navigate to the [LICENSE](LICENSE) file for additional information.
-I would like to extend my gratitude to the talented creators of the shaders and the [ReShade](https://reshade.me) software itself for their remarkable projects/repositories.
+This repository is published under the [MIT License](LICENSE).
+For detailed information about the terms and conditions, please refer to the [LICENSE](LICENSE) file included in the repository.

+As for the shaders, each shader is distributed under its own specific license.
+Please review the individual licenses provided with each shader for more details on their respective terms and conditions.